Spin-0 bosons near rotating stars: The Two Metrics

 where

 and $\epsilon=\Omega /\Omega^*$ with $\Omega^*=\sqrt{M/R^3}$.
-Observing these results it seems to be reasonable to consider both metrics in the study of quantum systems.
-As far as the corrections proposed in \cite{berti2005} are very small, we will verify if they are important in the behavior of spin-0 bosons near some kinds of stars.
+Observing these results, it seems reasonable to consider both metrics in the study of quantum systems, and since the corrections proposed in \cite{berti2005} are very small, we will check whether they are important in the behavior of spin-0 bosons near some kinds of stars.